daniCh8/road-segmentation-eth-cil-2020/README.md

 ![sample_prediction](https://i.postimg.cc/dt55wPQS/cropped-sample-prediction.png)

 The final outputs of our network on test data can be found [here](/predictions.pdf).
+We ranked second in the overall kaggle competition.

 ## Network Types
 All the networks we used are based on the same architecture, the well-known [u-net](https://arxiv.org/abs/1505.04597).
 In addition to the plain one described on the paper, we created two versions of it that make use of pre-trained networks in the encoder half.
 The pre-trained networks we tried are the [ResNet](https://arxiv.org/abs/1512.03385) and the [Xception](https://arxiv.org/abs/1610.02357).